This fourth

 Recap

-This fourth self-improvement study guide provides 91 "assignments"
+This fourth self-improvement lesson provides 82 "assignments"

-in five modules to help you
+in five groups to help you

 optimize your